starside/SimpleSpreadsheet/README.md

 Cells also record their final numeric value, so if a cell is referenced multiple times it does not need to recompute the result.

 Another way to solve this is a topological sort, to determine the order of cell calculation.
-However I chose recursive because I felt like it was more idiot proof in the time limits.
+However I chose recursive because of the simplicity.
+The sort would mean when a CELL token is encountered, its value can directly be substitued in to the evaluation.

+## Evaluating postfix expressions

+This setion assumes knowledge of the common algorithms for evaluating postfix notation, I do not do a complete tutorial.
+There are two ways to evaluate a postfix expression (see Wikipedia for the two different algorithms).  evalCell uses left to right, meaning it encounters the operands before the operator.
+This means I only need to recursively evaluate CELL tokens when they are first encountered in the token stream, and not when they are popped off the stack due to an operator.

+It is also possible to use a right to left algorithm, and suggests a way to make evalCell non-recursive.
+When an unevaluated cell token is encountered, remove it from the input token stream, and push the contents of its cell to the front of the stream.
+For example if evaluating the expression `1 x +` and `x = 1 2 *`, then when x is read from the toke stream, just push `1 2 *` to get:

+    `1 1 2 *`

+Evaluation will proceed as expected.
+Difficulties arise in preventing infintite loops, which is easy enough to fix.
+Storing values of already computed cells is less easy to fix, and I have not implemented it.
+The recursive solution is more efficient in the sense that it does not need to compute the value of a cell more than once, but it does have recursion limits and overhead.

 I include a sample input.csv.